-lave you acknowledged your own social location and bias, and how that may af fect ne family you are working with? or how it affects how a family works with you?
+Have you taken any training in anti-oppressive practice?
+Have you acknowledged your own social location and bias, and how that may affe the family you are working with? or how it affects how a family works with you? ect